Buying The Best Sofa Online: The Design Lover's Ultimate Guide

 Shop Your Lifestyle

-When sofa shopping, how you live is just as important as aesthetics, price, shape, and size.
+You can easily determine what to look for in a couch by analyzing how you live.
 For example, a black dog and a white sofa aren’t exactly a match made in heaven.
 “If you love hosting movie nights or gatherings, having a larger sectional will be ideal to fit more people,” suggests Anna Tatsioni, lead interior designer and architect at Decorilla Online Interior Design.
 “In my projects, I always keep in mind whether or not my clients have kids or pets, which will require a more durable and spacious sofa.”
 And “if you prefer a more minimalist and less cluttered space, having a sleek and compact sofa will be the right choice.
 Think about how you use your living room every day and choose a size that fits those needs.”

 Here are a few other areas of consideration to explore: